MaximusXVIII/nerve-diary/README.md

 Duration of episode: since around **10:30** — I’ll update when I know. it stopped after 10 mins roughly

 ### 23:58

+## 28th June
+### Pain score:4 vagueness when driving.
+Not too bad, but like i almost had a workout and over did it.
+Just a dull ache
+### Pins and needles score: 8, was quite bad, not too sure why.
+Noticing that when driving the pain in the arms seem to occur more frequently
+### Numbness score:0
+### Activities affected: N/A
+### Sleep affected: N/A
+### Medication taken: N/A
+### Duration of episode: when driving, the pain occured intermittently throughout the drive, around 10 mins of pain 4 times over a 15 minute period

 Pins and needles score: **5** currently.